Jt80149/dotfiles/sys-installs.md

 fi

-echo "Installing AWS CLI..."
-apt update -y
-apt install -y awscli
+- These couple lines of code will make it so the apt is silently installed - echo "Installing AWS CLI..." apt update -y apt install -y awscli

-echo "AWS CLI installation complete.
+- This line of code will let the user know that the installation is installed successfully - echo "AWS CLI installation complete.
 You can run 'aws --version' to check the installation."

 ![script](https://github.com/user-attachments/assets/4a159cfa-cd75-4d45-a847-c89aa9ffb50f)